-I want to empower women to stand up for who they are.
+I empower women to feel better about who they are.

 We all have our things.
 But makeup should not be "hide or cover up", but more about show up, as who you are.
 Express who you are.
 Express your individuality.

 I’ll take you behind “the scenes”, so you understand what I face, as a small makeup company.
 My aim, by time, is to get bigger so I can produce less expensive items.
 A small company, like me, can’t produce big batches.
 Most makeup companies use third party contract manufacturers.
 It's how it’s done in the cosmetic industry, but they require huge amounts of products filled per SKU.
 At this stage I can’t afford.